rw-gitops-demo/apples-service/README.md

 ## CI GitHub action

-There is a single `CI` GitHub action that runs on every push to `main`.
+There is a single `CI` GitHub action workflow that runs on every push to `main`.
 The action performs the following steps:
 - it tags the commit with the action run number;
 - it creates a release with a CHANGELOG derived from the commit messages since the previous tag;
 - it builds a docker image and pushes this to a GitHub registry; and finally